driftphp/demo/README.md

 - :star: the [DriftPHP Skeleton](https://github.com/driftphp/skeleton) skeleton
 - :star: the [DriftPHP HTTP Server](https://github.com/driftphp/server) repository
 - :star: the [DriftPHP HTTP Kernel](https://github.com/driftphp/http-kernel) repository

+You can join our small community in
+[DriftPHP in Gitter](https://gitter.im/driftphp/community) if you have any issue or question around this project.
+We will be very happy to say hello :)

 ## Description